Characters of the Marvel Cinematic Universe: A–L: Khan family

 Kamala Khan's family play an important role in her life.
-Her parents are Muneeba and Yusuf Khan (portrayed by Zenobia Shroff and Mohan Kapur respectively), and her older brother is Aamir Khan (portrayed by Saagar Shaikh).
+Her parents are Muneeba (portrayed by Zenobia Shroff) and Yusuf Khan, and her older brother is Aamir Khan (portrayed by Saagar Shaikh).
 Aamir's fiancée and later wife is Tyesha Hillman (portrayed by Travina Springer).
 Muneeba's mother is Sana (portrayed by Samina Ahmad), who still lives in Karachi.
 Sana's mother was Aisha (portrayed by Mehwish Hayat), a Clandestine who fell in love with Sana's father Hasan (portrayed by Fawad Khan) and decided to stay on Earth and passed the mystical bangle down through the generations, before Aisha was killed by fellow Clandestine Najma.

-As of 2025, the characters have appeared in three projects: the Disney+ series Ms. Marvel and Daredevil: Born Again (only Yusuf Khan); and the film The Marvels.
-An alternate universe variant of Muneeba Khan voice off-screen in the Disney+ animated series Marvel Zombies.
+As of 2026, the characters have appeared in two projects: the Disney+ series Ms. Marvel; and the film The Marvels.
+An alternate universe variant of Muneeba appeared in one project: the Disney+ animated series Marvel Zombies (voice-only cameo).

+Yusuf Khan

+Yusuf Khan (portrayed by Mohan Kapur) is a Pakistani-American citizen from Jersey City who works as an assistant bank manager at New York Mutual.
+He is also the husband of Muneeba Khan, and the father of Aamir and Kamala Khan, the latter being the superhero Ms. Marvel.

+As of 2026, the character has appeared in three projects: the Disney+ series Ms. Marvel and Daredevil: Born Again; and the film The Marvels.

 Khonshu

 Khonshu (motion-captured by Karim El Hakim, voiced by F. Murray Abraham) is the Egyptian moon god, an outcast amongst the gods for waging a "one-god war on perceived injustices", thus necessitating him to find and use his avatar, Marc Spector.
 He is based on the Egyptian deity of the same name.

-As of 2025, the character has appeared in one project: the Disney+ series Moon Knight.
+As of 2026, the character has appeared in one project: the Disney+ series Moon Knight.
 An alternate universe variant of Khonshu appeared in one project: the Disney+ animated series Marvel Zombies.

 Aldrich Killian / Mandarin

 Aldrich Killian (portrayed by Guy Pearce) is the co-developer of the Extremis virus.
 He is also depicted as the founder of Advanced Idea Mechanics (A.I.M.).
 Starting out as a sickly individual snubbed by Tony Stark in the past, he swore revenge.
 Years later, Killian participates in Maya Hansen's development of Extremis to cure himself, founds a terrorist movement with a group of Extremis-enhanced soldiers under his command, and poses as the Mandarin to ruin Stark, only to be killed by the Extremis-enhanced Pepper Potts.

-As of 2025, the character has appeared in one project: the film Iron Man 3.
+As of 2026, the character has appeared in one project: the film Iron Man 3.

+Angie Kim

+Angie Kim (portrayed by Ruibo Qian) is a New York Police Department (NYPD) detective.
+She works closely with Daredevil, Cherry Pitts, and the resistance against New York City Mayor Wilson Fisk and his Anti-Vigilante Task Force (AVTF).

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+Qian previously portrayed Mei in the Marvel Television series Jessica Jones.